-In this section we evaluate our reliabe prediction sets and their worst-case guarantees, demonstrating their effectiveness in analyzing and improving reliability of conformal prediction under poisoning.
+In this section we evaluate our reliable prediction sets and their worst-case guarantees, demonstrating their effectiveness in analyzing and improving reliability of conformal prediction under poisoning.
 We compare three settings (calibration poisoning, training poisoning, and poisoning of both) by computing the following prediction sets: (a) majority prediction sets merging multiple homogeneous prediction sets calibrated on each partition, (b) conformal prediction sets using our smoothed score function, and (c) majority prediction sets using our smoothed score function.

 Datasets and models.
 We train ResNet18, ResNet50 and ResNet101 models (He et al., 2016) on SVHN (Netzer et al., 2011), CIFAR10 and CIFAR100 (Krizhevsky et al., 2009).
-The datasets contain images with 3 channels of size 32x32, categorized into 10, 10 and 100 classes.
-We show results for ResNet18 on CIFAR10 and coverage level $\alpha$ =0.1 here and additional results in Appendix B.
+The datasets contain images with 3 channels of size 32x32, categorized into 10, 10 and 100 classes, respectively.
+Unless stated otherwise, we show results for ResNet18 on CIFAR10 and coverage level $1 - \alpha = 0.9$ in this section and provide additional experimental results in Appendix B.

 Experimental setup.
 We randomly select 1,000 images of the test set for calibration and use the remaining 9,000 datapoints for testing.
-To account for randomness in training and calibration set sampling we train 5 classifiers with different initializations and validate each of them on 5 different calibration splits.
+To account for randomness in model initialization and calibration set sampling, we train 5 classifiers with different initializations and validate each of them on 5 different calibration splits.
 We report mean and standard deviation (shaded areas in the plots).
 We refer to Appendix A for the full experimental setup including detailed reproducibility instructions.